Traffic Counting Service

 Measurement Types

-• Time of day (day/night operation)
+• Time of day (day or night operation)

 • Weather conditions (rain, fog, snow)